Shashankreddysunkara/prometheus/README.md

 # Production Security:

 Here are just a couple security considerations for this stack to help you get started.
-* Remove the published ports from Prometheus and Alerting servicesi and only allow Grafana to be accessed
+* Remove the published ports from Prometheus and Alerting services and only allow Grafana to be accessed
 * Enable SSL for Grafana with a Proxy such as [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) or [Traefik](https://traefik.io/) with Let's Encrypt
 * Add user authentication via a Reverse Proxy [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) or [Traefik](https://traefik.io/) for services cAdvisor, Prometheus, & Alerting as they don't support user authenticaiton
 * Terminate all services/containers via HTTPS/SSL/TLS